sdelvalle57/holochain_multisig/Readme.md

             module.exports = {
                 service: {
-                    name: `the name of your service set in `https://engine.apollographql.com/ }
+                    name: 'the name of your service set in set in step 3' }
             }